Diploma RPN to BScN Degree - 755

 - Students receive 30 units of advanced credit and enter at Level II.
 The two Level II core nursing courses are designed to assist students in transitioning to the baccalaureate program.

 - Curriculum is planned for three years of full-time study.
 Students are allowed six years after the first ‘nursing’ course to complete the program requirements.

-- This is a collaborative program of McMaster University, Mohawk College and Conestoga College.
-Students choose to attend one of the three sites and graduate with a Bachelor of Science in Nursing (BScN) degree from McMaster University.
+- This is a collaborative program of McMaster University offered at the Mohawk College and Conestoga College sites.
+Students choose to attend one of the two sites and graduate with a Bachelor of Science in Nursing (BScN) degree from McMaster University.

 - Curriculum is unique in that it emphasizes person-centered learning within a problem-based approach, uses tutorial classes and facilitates self-directed learning.

 What you'll learn

 - This program builds on the knowledge and skills acquired in the diploma Practical Nursing diploma program.